Living in Hard Times With Charles Bronson

 "I don't think about it."

-Such cynicism contributes to the relationship between Chaney and Speed remaining purely a business arrangement.
+Such cynicism contributes to the relationship between Chaney and Speed, remaining purely a business arrangement.
 Chaney is not the type to make friends.
-Speed really is not the type to keep friends due to his gambling problem and perennial con man nature.
-Speed has borrowed money from a loan shark and is at risk for life and limb when he can’t pay the money back.
-This weakens Chaney’s relationship with Speed when Speed demands a portion of Chaney’s take of their winnings.
+Speed is not the type to keep friends due to his gambling problem and perennial con man nature.
+Speed has borrowed money from a loan shark and is at risk for life and limb when he can't pay the money back.
+This event weakens Chaney's relationship with Speed when Speed demands a portion of Chaney's take of their winnings.
 Chaney says no and walks.

 But, he does not.
-He accepts a $5,000 bet - all the money he has -- to fight Gandil’s champion in the climatic battle.
-He does not do it for the money or for ego.
-Part of the deal is Speed’s debts with the loan shark will be covered if Chaney wins.
+He accepts a $5,000 bet - all the money he has -- to fight Gandil's champion in the climactic battle.
+He does not do it for the money or ego.
+Part of the deal is Speed's debts with the loan shark will be covered if Chaney wins.
 Chaney does what he does to save his friend.

 In a sense, this is a very subtle approach to a character change for Chaney.
 Throughout the film, Chaney was an unattached loner that merely wanted to fight to earn money and then move on.
-However, at the film’s conclusion, he shows he considered Speed a friend and accepts the responsibility to get Speed out of a bad situation.
-For the first time in the film, Chaney is decidedly less than cynical and actual shows a sense of duty and compassion.
+However, at the film's conclusion, he shows he considered Speed a friend and accepts the responsibility to get Speed out of a bad situation.
+For the first time in the film, Chaney is decidedly less than cynical and shows a sense of duty and compassion.
 With his workman-like ethic, Chaney will put everything on the line in a challenge he will have a very hard time winning.

 Class Struggles and Hard Times

 Earlier in the film, Chaney noted the reason he does what he does.
-Its “just money.”
+It's "just money."
 By the end of the film, he seems personally liberated as the thousands upon thousands of dollars he has earned can buy him a home and a safe retirement.
-However, his success is really one of personal liberation as he has succeeded in very hard times and can take pride in the personal and spiritual journey led him where he now is.
+However, his success is one of personal liberation as he has succeeded in very hard times and can take pride in the personal and spiritual journey that led him where he now is.